 Q DC Servo vs. AC Servo Motor

-A Q1: What is a DC servo motor?
+Q1: What is a DC servo motor?

 A1: A DC servo motor is a type of electric motor that operates on direct current (DC) and is designed for precise control of angular position, velocity, and acceleration.
 It typically consists of a rotor, stator, and a feedback device, such as an encoder, to provide real-time position information.